joist-orm/joist-orm/docs/docs/features/class-table-inheritance.md

 }
 ```

-Now, when you load several `Animal`s, Joist will automatically probe the `dogs` and `cats` tables and create entities of the right type:
+Now, when you load several `Animal`s, Joist will automatically probe the `dogs` and `cats` tables (by using a `LEFT OUTER JOIN`) and create entities of the right type:

 ```typescript
 const [a1, a2] = await em.loadAll(Animal, ["a:1", "a:2"]);